nikolasdan/demo-dn-java/README.md

 # demo-dn-java
-This is an asignment for Java course @Digital Nation
+This is an assignment for Java course @Digital Nation